atharvakarpate/starter-hugo-academic/content/authors/admin/_index.md

 I am a Master's student at Purdue University, West Lafayette, majoring in Computer Engineering and a self-motivated Embedded Systems & IoT enthusiast with keen interests in Wireless Sensor Networks, Computer Networks and Robotics.

-I did my B.E in Electronics and Communication Engineering from SRCOEM, Nagpur.
-Post which, I worked on research project at [NeWS Lab, IIT Hyderbad](https://newslab.iith.ac.in/) for six months.
-I have also in Accenture Pvt Ltd. for six months as Associate Software Engineer.
+I completed my BE in Electronics and Communication Engineering at SRCOEM, Nagpur.
+I did a research internship at [NeWS Lab, IIT Hyderabad](https://newslab.iith.ac.in/index.html) in my final semester where I worked on privacy and energy efficiency in BMaaS clouds.
+Additionally, I have been an associate software engineer with Accenture Pvt Ltd. for six months before joining my master's program.

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.